Latest posts by Dryden Observer (see all)

 “Reviewing how we provide that protection and making tough choices will ensure that Dryden has a bright future.
 If elected, I will bring my experience in law enforcement, appreciation for volunteers and fiscal responsibility back to a new council table where every community member will have a voice.”

-“As a dedicated Volunteer Firefighter in our community for over 19 years, I was troubled by the events that transpired between the Dryden Fire Association and current Mayor and Council which lead to my ultimate termination.
+“As a dedicated Volunteer Firefighter in our community for over 19 years, I was troubled by the events that transpired between the Dryden Fire Association and current Mayor and Council which lead to my ultimate termination. [pullquote]By focusing on the bottom line, prioritizing community needs, and listening to the taxpayers we will be able to move the City forward towards prosperity[/pullquote]

 “My career in the telephone industry has provided me with experience in working under City and Corporate Policies and allowed me to see first-hand some of the mismanagement that occurred.